Startup B-Words Lots to Learn from Single Words

 Burger’s3 Five Elements (thinking): Five Elements of Effective Thinking, by Ed Burger, President of Southwestern University, Georgetown, TX—1. understand deeply; 2. make mistakes; 3. raise questions; 4. follow the flow; 5. change.

 Burn Rate (cash spending speed): A cautionary reason to keep your eye on cash flow daily at the early stages; running out of money can kill the venture next day.
+Have a look at Reducing Risk to Startup Safely.

 Business Model Canvas (planning): a tool that enables entrepreneurs to design, develop, articulate, challenge, invent and pivot their strategic business model.
 Deceptively simple.
 See Business Model Canvas among the Venture Founders Tools.

 Plan B (pivoting): If Plan A seems to be heading nowhere, it may be time to think about Plan B. Many successful companies begin with one idea, but pivot, having learned through experience. “nothing ventured, nothing gained,” as the expression goes.
+Steve Blank whose formal definition of a startup is a “temporary organization in search of a scalable and repeatable business model”.
+See what Steve says about Plan B.

 1Jeff was a Babson entrepreneurship professor, who saw entrepreneurship as more than business building—also being about “an ingenious human spirit and improving humankind.”